Rony1509/react-portofolio/README.md

 Start the dev server (Vite with HMR): npm run dev

-Open the URL shown in the terminal (usually http://localhost:5173).
+Open the URL shown in the terminal.

 ## Build & Preview